The 10 Best Exercises for Women

 Second Position Pliés

-Your lower body—and we mean your entire lower body—loves pliés.
+Your lower body — yes your entire lower body — loves pliés.
 They're one of the best exercises for women because, "they work all of the larger muscles in the lower half of the body, making them incredibly efficient and effective at both building muscle and burning calories," says Brennan.
 Turning your toes out during this move means that the squat motion will sculpt the inner thighs as well as tone the gluteus minimus (side of your butt).
 Add them to your leg day routine to create a killer workout for women.

 - Stand with feet wider than shoulder-width apart, toes turned out slightly.